Anal Sac Cancer in Dogs

 Risk Factors for Anal Sac Cancer

-The average age of diagnosis is 10 years old2 but dogs from 3 to 19 years old have been diagnosed with anal sac cancer.3
+The average age of diagnosis is ten years old,2 but dogs from 3 to 19 years old have been diagnosed with anal sac cancer.3

 Sources do not agree on which breeds are more likely to have anal sac cancer.
-Breeds that are mentioned as potentially having increased risk include spaniel breeds2 such as English Cocker Spaniels, Cavalier King Charles Spaniels, or Springer Spaniels,3 as well as Dachshunds and Shepherd breeds.7 But according to some researchers, there is no breed predilection at all.1
+Breeds mentioned as potentially having increased risk include spaniel breeds2 such as English Cocker Spaniels, Cavalier King Charles Spaniels, or Springer Spaniels.3 Dachshunds and Shepherd breeds potentially have more risk, as well.7 But according to some researchers, there is no breed predilection.1

 Symptoms You Might See in Your Dog When They Have Anal Tumors

-Unfortunately, there are often no symptoms seen at home when the tumor is in the early stages and very small.
-The family veterinarian usually finds small tumors incidentally (without looking for it) on rectal palpation at a routine appointment.
+Unfortunately, often no symptoms are seen at home when the tumor is in the early stages and very small.
+The family veterinarian usually finds small tumors incidentally (without specifically looking for them) on rectal palpation at a routine appointment.
 An estimated 39% of cases are found this way.3

 Hypercalcemia, Elevated Blood Calcium Levels